Pi Cluster Documentation

 The following creates a Keycloak server with the following options

-• Initial admin bootstraping (bootstrapAdmin) from an external secret
+• Initial admin bootstrapping (bootstrapAdmin) from an external secret

 • Enabling HTTP endpoint (http.httpEnabled) and not configuring HTTPs.
-Keycloak running behind HTTP Proxy closing TLS sessions (Ingress Controller)
+Keycloak runs behind Envoy Gateway, which terminates TLS sessions.

 • Keyclaok cluster of two instances (instances)